apple-fritter/conky.RTSP-view.py/README.md

-# Video Streaming in Conky with FFMPEG
+# RTSP in Conky with FFMPEG
 This project demonstrates how to stream video from an `RTSP` source and display it in a `Conky` window using `FFMPEG` and `OpenCV`.

 ## Requirements